Hyperbaric Oxygen Therapy Cost in Montreal (2026) Skip to main content

 Conditions Commonly Treated

 Sacre-Coeur treats all 14 recognised Quebec HBOT conditions including carbon monoxide poisoning, decompression sickness, delayed radiation injury from CHU cancer centres, necrotizing soft tissue infections, and chronic osteomyelitis.
-The downtown private clinic serves off-label indications on a self-pay basis.
+Conditions outside the recognised RAMQ indications are not RAMQ-funded; the downtown private clinic may offer them on a self-pay basis, but availability varies by clinic and is not guaranteed, so patients can enquire directly.

 Local Research Connection